PontusPaulsson/webshop/README.md

 The goal was to write it as a single page application.

 The webshop supports adding new products under the admin interface.
+Each product has a subcategory that is attached to an category.
 These products will be saved in the embedded H2 database and the images will be saved on the local disk.

+The project is loaded with some testdata and pictures.
+You can find this in data.sql.

 ## Getting Started